griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 Subtitled with "A Refactoring Guidebook"

-There are **twenty-three chapters** that take a refactoring, mostly the Java idiom, from one concept "to" another concept
+There are **twenty-three chapters** that take a refactoring, starting mostly in the Java idiom, from one concept "to" another concept

 ---

-Not surprisingly, there is a lot of code in the book and is rendered quite small as the examples are fully production ready - consideration should be made if you would prefer to get the digital version only to follow along better
+**Not surprisingly**, there is a lot of code in the book and is rendered quite small as the examples are fully production ready - consideration should be made if you would prefer to get the digital version only to follow along better

 **This is a strategy book** about refactoring from Java code and also refactoring of Java developers themselves that are motivated enough to break out of the mindset

-Though this is not a Kotlin learning book aimed at beginners - it avoids knowing about Coroutines, libraries and frameworks that are evolving and for the legions of Android developers - it is not about Android either, Mobile developers on IOS (Swift) and Android (Kotlin) can benefit.
+Though this is not a Kotlin learning book aimed at beginners - it avoids knowing about Coroutines, libraries and frameworks that are evolving and for the legions of Android developers - it is not about Android either, however Mobile developers on IOS (Swift) and Android (Kotlin) can benefit.

-** Kotlin has enough ** "taste" that it appeals to the Pythonista and possibly has encouraged for the first time new developers onto the JVM
+**Kotlin has enough** "taste" that it appeals to the Pythonista and possibly has encouraged for the first time new developers onto the JVM

-The Java language is enough to repel new adoption, even with [new features](https://openjdk.java.net/jeps/359), and the intial inertia of the enterprise glory years 15-20 years ago still carry it on.
+The Java language is enough to repel new adoption, even with [new features](https://openjdk.java.net/jeps/359), and the intial inertia of the Enterprise glory years 15-20 years ago still carry it on.

-The "grain" of the language shows through - Java "varnished" over with some Kotlin is the place to start
+The "grain" of the language still shows through - Java "varnished" over with some Kotlin is the place to start

-* Kotlinify *
+**To Kotlinify **

 Kotlin support for simple stand-alone top level functions mean We are not in Java-land anymore